-Miracle! is a Christmas-themed pop-up cocktail bar that serves holiday cocktails in a festive setting.
-With kitschy holiday décor, professionally-developed cocktails and the nostalgic energy of the best office party you’ve ever been to, Miracle is sure to get even the grouchiest grinch in the holiday spirit.
+Miracle is a Christmas-themed pop-up cocktail bar that serves holiday cocktails in a festive setting.
+With kitschy holiday décor, professionally developed cocktails and the nostalgic energy of the best office party you’ve ever been to, Miracle is sure to get even the grouchiest grinch in the holiday spirit.
 Galveston’s Daiquiri Time Out (DTO) will host a Miracle Nov.
 21 - Dec.
 28. The speakeasy serves up imaginative, craft cocktails using fresh-squeezed juice and house-made spirits.
 While DTO certainly creates a memorable daiquiri, patrons will also enjoy an array of other adult beverages, especially those of the holiday-themed variety.